 - Note: The following instructions use an example where currently version 1.A is installed, and we want to upgrade to 1.B.
-We have used C:\1Spatial as a directory within which to store our installation package files, organised into C:\1Spatial\Product-1.A and C:\1Spatial\Product-1.B. - Unzip your new Release Package, and the Wildfly folder within it (e.g. C:\Program Files\1Spatial\Product-1.B\Product-1.B\wildfly\wildfly-[version]). - Copy the following properties files from the SETTINGS folder in your existing installation directory (e.g. C:\Program Files\1Spatial\Product-1.A\Product-1.A\wildfly\wildfly-[version]\SETTINGS, into the SETTINGS folder in your new installation directory: - settings.properties - roles.properties - users.properties - Copy any built-ins and custom data stores (.jar files) from your existing installation directory (e.g. C:\Program Files\1Spatial\Product-1.A\Product-1.A\wildfly\wildfly-[version]\standalone\deployments\Product-1.A.ear\APP-INF\lib and
+We have used C:\1Spatial as a directory within which to store our installation package files, organised into C:\1Spatial\Product-1.A and C:\1Spatial\Product-1.B. - Unzip your new Release Package, and the Wildfly folder within it (e.g. C:\Program Files\1Spatial\Product-1.B\Product-1.B_wildfly\wildfly-[version]). - Copy the following properties files from the SETTINGS folder in your existing installation directory (e.g. C:\Program Files\1Spatial\Product-1.A\Product-1.A_wildfly\wildfly-[version]\SETTINGS, into the SETTINGS folder in your new installation directory: - settings.properties - roles.properties - users.properties - Copy any custom extensions such as built-ins or data stores (.jar files) from your existing EXTENSIONS directory into the corresponding EXTENSIONS folder within your new installation directory.
+If you have previously defined a directory containing custom extensions, ensure the lintegrate.extension.dir parameter in your new settings.properties file points to the correct location.